 - What do your retirement accounts look like?
 If you have a traditional IRA, Roth IRA, 401(k), or other savings that will help support you in retirement, accepting a lump-sum payout and bypassing monthly payments may be more attractive than if you’re heavily reliant on pension benefits alone.

 - Do you have other sources of income?
-If you plan to continue working part-time, or if you have other streams of income, taking a lump-sum payout may be less risky and even a financially savvy move.
+If you plan to continue working part-time or have other streams of income, taking a lump-sum payout may be less risky and even a financially savvy move.

 - What is your confidence level in investing?
 Most pension plans pay a vested participant or surviving spouse the same monthly amount until they die.
 If you accept a lump-sum payout, however, that money becomes yours to manage.
 If you are in your 60s, you may need it to last more than 20 years.
 Thus, you may need to obtain a rate of return that helps the original amount grow so that you have funds to support yourself and possibly a spouse for many years to come.